611: No Such Thing As A Forbidden Panettone

 And this was in 2017.

-Three months later, his mum, not doing a free solo climb, but you can also climb El Capitan via the actual route which goes
+Three months later, his mum, not doing a free solo climb, but you can also climb El Capitan via the actual route, which goes

-Becoming the oldest person, yeah. she's called deirdre she is she's incredible deirre
+That's amazing.
+Becoming the oldest person, yeah.

 He was there to help her climb up it, I think, when she did.
 So that would have to be her in his body.